dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-develop-dbt.md

 description: "Learn how to develop your dbt projects using dbt Cloud."
 sidebar_label: "About developing in dbt"
 pagination_next: "docs/cloud/about-cloud-develop-defer"
-hide_table_of_contents: false
+hide_table_of_contents: true
 ---

-Develop dbt projects using dbt Cloud or dbt Core.
-There are a few key differences between the two options:

-## dbt Cloud

-- dbt Cloud offers a fast and reliable way to work on your dbt project.
+Develop dbt projects using dbt Cloud, which offers a fast and reliable way to work on your dbt project.
 It runs dbt Core in a hosted (single or multi-tenant) environment.

-- You can develop in your browser using an integrated development environment (IDE) or in a dbt Cloud-powered command line interface (CLI).
+You can develop in your browser using an integrated development environment (IDE) or in a dbt Cloud-powered command line interface (CLI).

 <div className="grid--2-col" >